 The box set also includes the original mono mix of Revolver.
 Although fans of mono will love it, most people prefer to listen to music in stereo.

 The box set includes a 100 page hard bound book.
 It has previously unreleased photos, plus comments & detailed information about the songs on the original album.
 Online, the CD set is currently $109, the vinyl $192.

 Money saving tip: The best value is the 2 CD set, online for $22.
 You get the remixed album, a second disc with the remixed “Paperback Writer”, “Rain” & 13 outtakes, plus a 40-page booklet.

 Revolver and Rubber Soul are the two Beatles albums that were most in need of remixing, with Rubber Soul expected in 2023.

 This remix of Revolver is the most important remix so far.
 It doesn’t sound exactly like the album we’ve enjoyed for 56 years, and that might bother some people, but the remix sounds better.
 It’s the way this innovative album deserves to be heard.

 Extra: Here are some photos of the Super Deluxe CD box set.

 The complete box set.
 This 56-year-old album actually made it to #2 in England, and #4 in America after the remix was released on October 28th, 2022.
 Revolver did make it to #1 on three of Billboard’s individual charts…Rock Albums, Rock & Alternative Albums, and Catalog Albums.
 It was #2 in physical sales.
-The album sold 33 1/3 % more CD’s than vinyl records.
+Interestingly, the album sold 33 & 1/3 % more CD’s than vinyl records.